 Despite low ridership due to COVID, violent crime is continuing to be a problem on the CTA train system, according to police records.
 But Chicago cops are making quite a few arrests, too.
 In fact, three more people have been arrested and charged with committing robberies on the L system downtown and in Old Town this week.

 Police found Smith inside the building and took her into custody.
-Estrella said she returned some of the money to the victim, who had scratch marks on her neck from the altercation.
+Astrella said she returned some of the money to the victim, who had scratch marks on her neck from the altercation.

 Judge John Lyke set Smith’s bail at $5,000.